tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 path1: /publishingapis.html
 ---

+Rather than approach the the topic of publishing prescriptively, we're going to begin with some concrete examples and move towards the formulation of general principles.
 The following are about 100 openly accessible REST APIs that you can browse as a way to look at patterns and examples.
 Most of these REST API links are available from [programmableweb.com](http://programmableweb.com).
 I highly recommend that you [browse APIs by category docs](https://www.programmableweb.com/category-api) from their site.
-I initially started gathering a list of the APIs in Programmableweb's [most popular APIs docs](https://www.programmableweb.com/news/which-are-developers-favorite-apis/research/2017/09/01), but then I just started adding links as I ran across interesting APIs.

 * TOC
 {:toc}

 ## 100 API doc sites

-Here are 100 API doc sites.
-Peruse them to get a sense of the variety, but also try to identify common patterns.
+Peruse a few of these documentation sites to get a sense of the variety, but also try to identify common patterns.
+In this list, I include not only impressively designed docs but also docs that look like they were created by a department intern just learning HTML.
+The variety in the list demonstrates the wide variety of publishing tools and approaches, as well as terminology, in API docs.
+It seems that almost everyone does their API docs their own way, with their own site, branding, organization, and typography.

 1. [Google Places API docs](https://developers.google.com/places/webservice/intro)
 2. [Twitter API docs](https://dev.twitter.com/rest/public)